ChamiLamelas/moss-wrapper/README.md

 The first six folders follow the Tufts provide form. `moss` will only select the most recent submissions of these.
 In this case, `student1.3`, `student2.1`, and `student3.2`.
 The other folders are identified to be in normal form as they do not have `.` followed by a number, so they are also identified as submissions.

+Within each of these folders, `moss` will:

+1. Reject any files that fail the `submission_filter` if it was provided.
+2. Use the `source_file_types` first to look for files whose types contain those strings.
+Any that match are collected.
+3. Use the `source_extensions` to collect other files.
+These candidates are then checked to be non-empty text files.
+Those that match are collected as well.

-Within each of these folders, `moss` will grab any `.h` and `.cpp` file that also passes the provided `submission_filter`.
-Any directories or symlinks or other files inside will be ignored, so you can leave in other things students may submit (READMEs, input files, etc.).
+Any directories or symlinks or other files inside will be ignored, so you can leave in other things students may submit (READMEs, input testing files, etc.).

 Note this is one Tufts-specific automation that `moss` makes, the other has to do with adjusting for the `grade` utility used in the past.
 Please read [this section](#what-is-special-about-studentd041) in the demo for more information.
+If you have some submission framework where students have code in nested directories, you will have to flatten those directories.
+We actually do this with GitHubs we scrape before piping them into this script.

 #### **What should `match_formatter` look like?**